Access and public toilets

 Your local council access committee can provide advice about what actions you might take or on what modifications might need to be made.

-If you are not satisfied, you can lodge a complaint with HREOC.
-(Complaints Infoline 1300 656 419)
+If you are not satisfied, you can lodge a complaint with HREOC, their complaints infoline is 1300 656 419.

 Further advice, including locating an accredited access consultant, can be obtained from the Association of Consultants in Access, Australia.